-Polar bears are an integral component of the Arctic ecosystem in Nunavut as they are the top predator within the food web.
-Polar bears also have significant cultural and economic importance to the Inuit and are hunted by almost all communities (Priest and Usher 2004).
-Over a five year period from 1996 to 2001 the mean number of polar bears taken from hunting was approximately 1,339 (Priest and Usher 2004).
+Polar bears are an integral component of the Arctic ecosystem as they are the top predator within the food web.
+Polar bears also have significant cultural and economic importance to the Inuit and Inuvialuit, and they are hunted by almost all communities (Priest and Usher 2004).
+Over a five year period from 1996 to 2001 the mean number of polar bears taken from hunting in Nunavut was approximately 1,339 (Priest and Usher 2004).
 Hides are sold commercially as luxury items and may bring high prices in the fur market.
-Inuk guided hunting is also a source of income from the tourist industry and polar bear watching tours have also become popular (COSEWIC 2008).
+Inuk and Inuvialuit guided hunting is a source of income from the tourist industry, and polar bear watching tours have also become popular.